History of Cartoon Network in Timeline

 From 2003 to 2007, the Cartoon Cartoon Fridays block was renamed "Fridays" after Cartoon Network began to phase out the Cartoon Cartoons branding.

-2003: Nestlé Wonder Ball Tie-in
+2003: Nestlé Wonder Ball Tie-In

-October 3, 2004: Boomerang Programming Block Ended
+October 3, 2004: End of Boomerang Programming Block

-Boomerang was originally a weekend programming block that aired on Cartoon Network from December 8, 1992, until October 3, 2004.
+Boomerang was a weekend programming block that aired on Cartoon Network from December 8, 1992, until October 3, 2004.

 2004: New Wonder Ball Promotion

-October 16, 2006: Cartoon Orbit Game Ended
+October 16, 2006: Cartoon Orbit Ended

-2007: Fridays Block Continued
+2007: Fridays Block End

 May 24, 2008: Kids' WB Discontinued

-September 20, 2008: Original Toonami Block Ended
+September 20, 2008: Toonami Original Run Ended

 2008: Cartoon Cartoons Name Discontinued